victorian-socialists/civicrm-stripe/docs/index.md

 * [Firewall extension](https://civicrm.org/extensions/firewall) version 1.1+.
 * [contributiontransactlegacy extension](https://civicrm.org/extensions/contribution-transact-api) version 1.3+.

-**Please ensure that you are running the ProcessStripe scheduled job every hour or you will have issues with failed/uncaptured payments appearing on customer credit cards and blocking their balance for up to a week!**
+**Please ensure that you are running the "Stripe: Cleanup" scheduled job every hour or you will have issues with failed/uncaptured payments appearing on customer credit cards and blocking their balance for up to a week!**

 ## Troubleshooting
 Under *Administer->CiviContribute->Stripe Settings* you can find a setting: